-The concept of bracing as the key to core stability can be understood better if the muscles are seen as guy ropes for a your spine, which can be imagined as a bent tent pole.
+The concept of bracing as the key to core stability can be understood if the muscles are seen as guy ropes.
+Add to this concept a spine that’s seen as a curved and mobile tent pole.
 Bracing is a neurophysiological phenomenon involving co-contraction of the abdominal wall and deep intrinsic muscles of the spine in an effort to stabilize your back.
 So, there are two things you must do:

 - Cat and camels

 He recommends beginning with about six flexion-extension cycles of the cat and camel exercise.
 But, he adds that these are done as a mobility exercise to reduce any present stresses in your spine, not as a stretch.

 These are shown really well here